madaboutbrighton/serversleep/README.md

 #### Processes `--processes `

 A shutdown will only occur if the specified processes are not running.
-A space-seperated list.
+A space-separated list.
 Default value is `cp mv rsync scp`.

 #### RTC folder `--rtc-folder `